pejmang/Orbii-blog/src/en/posts/fintech-vs-financial-institutions-competition.md

 language: en
 articleID: "2000015"
 ---
+The fintech hype of recent years once predicted an imminent disruption of traditional financial institutions worldwide.
+FinTechs were expected to transform the banking sector, offering consumers a new level of convenience and free services without the usual fees.
+Rapid growth in the fintech industry positioned it as the preferred provider for key financial services like crowdfunding platforms, online portfolio management, mobile payment solutions, lending, and payments.

 I recognize that I once held the view that **incumbent banks and insurers** were gradually catching up with a growing **technological gap**, one that had been widening since the rise of fintech’s.
 While new startups offered their young and tech-savvy clients the innovation they expected, the **shockwave of the COVID-19 crisis** affected both banks and fintech’s.
 However, the impact was more severe for many **startups**, leading to **slower commercial growth** and **funding challenges**.